The European Antitrust Review 2015 • Section 4: Country chapters

-On 1 April 2013, the Dutch Competition Authority (Nederlandse Mededingingsautoriteit (NMa)) merged with the Netherlands Independent Post and Telecommunications Authority (OPTA) and the Netherlands Consumer Authority to form the Netherlands Authority for Consumers and Markets (ACM).
-Enforcement of the Dutch Competition Act (DCA) is entrusted to the ACM.
+As reported in our previous contribution, on 1 April 2013, the Dutch Competition Authority (NMa) merged with the Netherlands Independent Post and Telecommunications Authority (OPTA) and the Netherlands Consumer Authority to form the Netherlands Authority for Consumers and Markets (ACM).
+The enforcement of the Dutch Competition Act (DCA) is now entrusted to the ACM.

 Procedural developments and rights of defence